-122 For the standing lending facility, the relevant settlement deadlines are broadly as follows:

-- Settlement in CREST should have been made by 14.30 for member-to-member deliveries versus payment; by 15.45 for Delivery-By-Value transactions; and by 16.15 (or until 16.30 for transfers to reserves accounts) for settlements in the free-of-payment window. - Settlement of collateral via the Correspondent Central Banking Model (CCBM)(42) should have been made by 15.00. - Settlement of collateral via Euroclear/ Clearstream should have been made by 15.00. - Where settlement banks have already transferred collateral to the Bank in support of RTGS payments and CREST securities settlement activity, they are permitted to move it for use in the standing lending facility at any time up to 16.15, or until 16.30 if the proceeds are to be transferred to their reserves account. - All those institutions signed up to standing facilities are able to pre-position collateral with the Bank(43) to facilitate timely settlement in the standing lending facility.(44)
+- for payments to accounts other than scheme members' reserves accounts, until the CHAPS cutoff time for interbank payments (usually 16.20); and - for transfers to scheme members' reserves accounts, until 10 minutes after that time (usually 16.30). - 158 For the standing lending facility, the relevant settlement deadlines are broadly as follows: - Settlement in CREST should have been made by 14.30 for member-to-member deliveries versus payment; by 15.45 for Delivery-By-Value transactions; and by 16.15 (or until 16.30 for transfers to reserves accounts) for settlements in the free-of-payment window. - Settlement of collateral via the Correspondent Central Banking Model (CCBM)48 should have been made by 15.00. - Settlement of collateral via Euroclear/Clearstream should have been made by 15.00. - Where settlement banks have already transferred collateral to the Bank in support of RTGS payments and CREST securities settlement activity, they are permitted to move it for use in the standing lending facility at any time up to 16.15, or until 16.30 if the proceeds are to be transferred to their reserves account. - All those institutions signed up to standing facilities are able to pre-position collateral with the Bank49 to facilitate timely settlement in the standing lending facility.50

-123 The Bank takes account of any use of standing facilities during the maintenance period when assessing the amount of central bank money required by the system in subsequent short-term OMOs, including the routine fine-tuning operation on the final day of the reserves maintenance period.
-(45)

-124 But no adjustments are made through OMOs on the final day of the maintenance period after the morning fine-tuning operation.
-So, for example, if £100 million was deposited by a reserves scheme member in the Bank's standing deposit facility in the afternoon of the last day of the maintenance period, and assuming no other sterling flows between the Bank and the banking system, this would leave the banking system as a whole short of its aggregate reserves target by £100 million.
-Other scheme members would therefore need either to hold lower reserves balances, potentially remaining within their reserves ranges, or to obtain these funds by using the standing lending facility.
+- 159 The Bank takes account of any use of standing facilities during the maintenance period when assessing the amount of central bank money required by the system in subsequent short-term OMOs, including the routine fine-tuning operation on the final day of the reserves maintenance period.51 - But no adjustments are made through OMOs on the final day of the maintenance period after the morning fine-tuning operation.
+So, for example, if £100 million was deposited by a reserves scheme member in the Bank's standing deposit facility in the afternoon of the final day of the maintenance period, and assuming no other sterling flows between the Bank and the banking system, this would leave the banking system as a whole short of its aggregate reserves target by £100 million.
+Other scheme members would therefore need either to hold lower reserves balances, potentially remaining within their reserves ranges, or to obtain those funds by using the standing lending facility.
 This process should encourage market rates to trade near the centre of the standing facility corridor (ie the official Bank Rate) on the final day of the maintenance period.